Chicago Crossover: Production

-"Chicago Crossover" was written by long-time Law & Order franchise writer Ed Zuckerman (teleplay), SVU executive producer/show runner Warren Leight and Law & Order: SVU creator Dick Wolf, and was directed by Steve Shill.
+"Chicago Crossover" was written by Law & Order franchise writer Ed Zuckerman (teleplay), SVU executive producer/show runner Warren Leight and Law & Order: SVU creator Dick Wolf, and was directed by Steve Shill.
 This episode marks the first episode to credit Dick Wolf as a writer since the 100th episode of SVU, "Control", back in the fifth season.
 In this episode, Raúl Esparza (Assistant District Attorney Rafael Barba) and newcomer Peter Scanavino (Detective Sonny Carisi) were absent.

 Concept and writing

-In May 2014, NBC President, Robert Greenblatt announced that Chicago PD, Chicago Fire, and also SVU, could have another crossover episode, after SVU and CPD briefly crossed-over with SVU's fifteenth season's episode, "Comic Perversion" which guest starred Sophia Bush, who portrayed her CPD character, Detective Erin Lindsay; while Ice-T & Kelli Giddish briefly portrayed their characters respectively in the episode "Conventions" of Chicago PD, two episodes which Leight and Olmstead wouldn't call a true 'crossover'.
+In May 2014, NBC President, Robert Greenblatt announced that Chicago P.D., Chicago Fire, and also SVU, could have another crossover episode, after SVU and CPD briefly crossed-over with SVU's fifteenth season's episode, "Comic Perversion" which guest starred Sophia Bush, who portrayed her CPD character, Detective Erin Lindsay; while Ice-T & Kelli Giddish briefly portrayed their characters respectively in the episode "Conventions" of Chicago PD, two episodes which Leight and Olmstead wouldn't call a true 'crossover'.

 On September 29, creator Dick Wolf said of the crossover, "Warren Leight and Matt Olmstead are two of the best writers in the business.
 We wanted to figure out a way to create a crime that connects all three shows.
 Warren, Matt and I came up with a story that was big and unique enough to transit to all three."
 SVU showrunner/EP Warren Leight noted the three-show crossover was Wolf's idea, although Leight said that both he and Chicago Fire/PD showrunner/EP Matt Olmstead had their uncertainties about the crossover.
 Leight admitted, "I think my first reaction was anxiety, I know the fans will like it, but I know how much extra work is involved and also, legitimately these are two different kinds of police shows and I wasn’t sure how the cross-pollination would work."

 Olmstead said of crafting the crossover, "What Warren and I did was jump in, I knew what I was going to hand off to him at the end of [Chicago] Fire and he told me what he was going to hand back over to me at PD and then we fine-tuned and figured out the logistics.”
 Leight explained that each show's writers wrote for their own show and said that he and Olmstead were on the phone a lot for the plotting stages.
 "We sent the [Chicago PD] script to Warren to vet since he knows the [SVU] characters better than we do," said Olmstead.
 Leight jumped in, adding, “If there was something I felt was wrong for one of our characters in the PD part, I made my opinions known.”
 Olmstead assured that it was the same with Leight in writing for the CPD characters: "There was a respectful vetting of both scripts.
 When I read the SVU script of our characters, it sounded very true, so there weren't any doubts."